LoRA is All You Need for Safety Alignment of Reasoning LLMs: Related Work

-\textbf{Safety alignment after fine-tuning.} Aligning a fine-tuned model is typically done using supervised fine-tuning (SFT) and/or reinforcement learning (RL) \citep{wei2021finetuned,griffith2013policy,dai2023safe,ouyang2022training,rafailov2023direct,bai2022training,guan2024deliberative}.
-However, this approach introduces a key trade-off: safety alignment can substantially impair model performance. \citet{huang2025safety} characterizes this as the “Safety Tax,” showing that safety-aligned models often lose much of their reasoning ability. \citet{jiang2025safechain} attempted to address this issue by constructing a safety fine-tuning dataset with long chain-of-thought (CoT) responses, but the resulting models still showed noticeable drops in reasoning performance \citep{huang2025safety}.
+\textbf{Safety alignment after finetuning.} Aligning a fine-tuned model is typically done via supervised finetuning (SFT) and/or reinforcement learning (RL) \citep{wei2021finetuned,griffith2013policy,dai2023safe,ouyang2022training,rafailov2023direct,bai2022training,guan2024deliberative}.
+For reasoning models, \citet{huang2025safety} identifies a key trade-off—termed the “safety tax”—where safety alignment can substantially degrade reasoning ability. \citet{jiang2025safechain} construct a safety finetuning dataset with long CoT responses, but the resulting models still show noticeable drops in reasoning performance \citep{huang2025safety}.
+Related work also studies how to mitigate over-refusal in safety-aligned models, such as post-hoc model editing \citep{dabas2025just} or inference-time methods \citep{ray2024mitigating,shi2024navigating,wang2024surgical}.
+However, these approaches do not directly address the trade-off induced by safety finetuning itself, and they primarily focus on instruction-following behavior rather than reasoning-specific capabilities. \looseness=-1

-In our work, we show that a simple application of LoRA for safety alignment of reasoning models can effectively align reasoning-capable models without compromising their performance.
+In our work, we show that a simple application of LoRA can effectively align reasoning models for safety without compromising their reasoning performance.
+We note that our work is specific to \textbf{safety alignment of reasoning models}, and should not be confused with either \textbf{utility finetuning of an already safety-aligned model} or \textbf{safety alignment of non-reasoning models}.
+The surprising effectiveness of LoRA appears to be tied to this specific setup and does not manifest as strongly in other settings, due to the interaction between LoRA and the tasks' inherent dimensionalities, as analyzed in our theory (Sec. \ref{sec:theory_linear}) and empirically observed in Fig. \ref{fig:non_reasoning}.\looseness=-1